- Date & Time

 - e-mail us

-Visitors are invited to take a step back in time at the Boxley Grist Mill on Sunday, April 15.
-Drop in for a self-guided tour or walk through the mill with a ranger anytime between 1:00 and 3:00 PM.
+Visitors are invited to take a step back in time at the Boxley Grist Mill this fall!
+Drop in for a self-guided tour or walk through the mill with a guide anytime between 10:00 AM and 2:00 PM on weekends in October.

 From 1870 until the 1950s, the Boxley Grist Mill was an important component of the community.
 An overshot waterwheel powered the mill, which ground corn into meal and wheat into flour.